 - Competitor research

-A successful keyword research is half the battle won.
-However, a competitor research will help you gain strategic insights on how you can up your eCommerce SEO campaign and compete on a level field.
-Study what keywords your competitors are ranking for you and if they have a higher Domain Authority and Page Authority than you.
+Successful keyword research is half the battle won.
+However, competitor research will help you gain strategic insights on how you can up your eCommerce SEO campaign and compete on a level field.

 If you are a startup or a new business looking for a domain name, you may have found it hard to find a name of your choice on traditional domain extensions such as .com, .net, and .org.
 However, you can now search for a relevant and brandable name on a new domain extension for your new business.